 In cases where the mentalis muscles have been stretched excessively, or they have lost their elasticity over time for another reason, a muscle tightening procedure can be very effective.
 Restoring the firmness of these muscles allows them to support the soft tissue of the chin much more effectively.

 Chin ptosis occurs when the soft tissues in the chin descend to a position below the lowest point of the contour of the lower jaw.
-This creates an appearance of agedness that many people feel makes them appear less attractive than they actually are.
+This creates an appearance of agedness that many people feel makes them appear less attractive than they are.

 Often, chin drooping due to aging or having chin augmentation implants removed can be treated.
 A variety of techniques including soft tissue excision, muscle tightening, and surgical resuspension of the mentalis muscles are used for treating this condition.

-This type of plastic and reconstructive surgery treatment is typically performed on an outpatient basis, and general anesthesia is not needed for most patients.
+This type of plastic and reconstructive surgical treatment is typically performed on an outpatient basis, and general anesthesia is not needed for most patients.
 The procedure is safe and can be very helpful for restoring a more youthful appearance, and subsequently increasing the quality of the patient’s life by strengthening their self-image.

 There are some side effects that are linked to an intraoral approach to chin droop correction.
 Some of them are bleeding, bruising, swelling, pain, and numbness.
 However, most patients recover nicely from this “simple fix” cosmetic correction.

-Chin ptosis presents slightly different in each patient, and will require consultation with a plastic surgeon to determine the best cosmetic surgery procedure to use.
+Chin ptosis presents slightly different in each patient and will require consultation with a plastic surgeon to determine the best cosmetic surgery procedure to use.
 It is important to discuss which type of treatment you might need with your doctor.